Peter Martin, Portland Youth Wind Ensemble

 Norman Huynh, Portland Youth Wind Ensemble, 2014 Spring

 Deborah Dabczynski, Portland Young People's String Consort

-Rebecca Green is the choral director at Noble High School in North Berwick, Maine, where she has four choirs and is the music director for the fall musical.
+Rebecca DeWan is the choral director at Noble High School in North Berwick, Maine, where she has four choirs and is the music director for the fall musical.
 She is also the choir director at First Parish Congregational Church in Yarmouth, Maine.
 She previously taught grade 5-12 vocal music in Houlton, Maine where she taught general music, directed school choirs, directed and produced the annual musical, and directed two show choirs.
 During her tenure in Houlton, she also developed a new junior high musical program.
-Ms. Green graduated from the University of Southern Maine School of Music where she earned a B.M. in Music Education.
+Ms. DeWan graduated from the University of Southern Maine School of Music where she earned a B.M. in Music Education.
 During her undergraduate studies, she studied conducting with Dr. Robert Russell, conducting both the University Chorale and the USM Chamber Singers.
 She has conducted honors festivals in Maine and New Hampshire.
 She served as the treasurer for the Northern Maine Music Educators Association, and currently volunteers with the Maine Music Educators Association.
-Ms. Green lives in Saco with her husband and daughter.

 Portland Young People’s String Consort